MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_customerpaymentsjournal_delete.md

 ---

 # Delete customerPaymentsJournals
-Delete a customer payment journal from Dynamics 365 for Financials.
+Delete a customer payment journal object from Dynamics 365 for Financials.

 ## HTTP request
 ```